delucis/schattenspiel-cnsmdp/README.md

 9. If at this point you wish to check if the motor is correctly connected, you can use the **K** and **L** keys (or click on the left/right arrows in the patch under **Motor Control and Network Communication**) to nudge the motor left or right.

 If your audio input and output are correctly set up (see `matrix` at bottom-right of patch), you’re ready to go!

+## Performance Notes

+During the performance of the work, cues are to be triggered from the main laptop operator ***not*** by the saxophonist (via MIDI pedals or whathaveyou).
+The operator should follow the score (available from the composer) and use the spacebar to trigger the numbered cues (marked in red in the score).

+Following cue 30, there is a sequence of automatically triggered cues, running up to 41 inclusive, with cue 42 the first cue after 30 that is to be manually triggered.

 ## Miscellaneous